tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 # 02-K1-Quick_Start_Guide

-This guide is designed to assist users in quickly getting started with the motherboard, covering topics such as powering on the board, connecting a display, using the debug serial port, ADB, and SSH connections.
+This guide is designed to assist users in quickly getting started with the motherboard, covering topics such as powering on the board, connecting a display, using the debug serial port, ADB, and setting up SSH connections.

 ## Symbol Explanation